Ink: Indelible ink

-Indelible means "unremovable".
+Indelible means "un-removable".
 Some types of indelible ink have a very short shelf life because of the quickly evaporating solvents used.
 India, Mexico, Indonesia, Malaysia and other developing countries have used indelible ink in the form of electoral stain to prevent electoral fraud.
 Election ink based on silver nitrate was first applied in the 1962 Indian general election, after being developed at the National Physical Laboratory of India.

-The election commission in India has used indelible ink for many elections.
-Indonesia used it in its last election in Aceh.
+The election commission in India has used indelible ink for a number of elections.
+Indonesia used it in its election in 2014.
 In Mali, the ink is applied to the fingernail.
-Indelible ink itself is not infallible as it can be used to commit electoral fraud by marking opponent party members before they have chances to cast their votes.
+The technique is not infallible and can itself be used in other types of fraud, as rather than bolstering one's own votes it can be used to eliminate opponent voters by marking them before they have chances to cast their votes.
 There are also reports of "indelible" ink washing off voters' fingers in Afghanistan.